maruf318/maruf318/README.md

 ### Project: Paw Palace

-Welcome to our pet-loving community!
 Browse and adopt adorable animals, post pets for a new home, and securely request adoptions after logging in.
 Accept donations via Stripe to support our furry friends.

 ### Technologies used: